 When it comes to the process of new product development, the stakes are high to achieve the target goals and introduce to the market a product that can satisfy both consumers and investors.
-In order to innovate new products, the management process should consider a high level of iteration and validation between production phases, which means that before jumping from stage to another, a middle gate needs to be applied in order to to ensure that the production is moving in the targeted direction.
-The Stage-Gate process, also known as the phase-gate process, tends to guide the new product development process through five main stages.
-Between stages, a gate is used to determine whether the team should move to the next stage or an iteration should be applied in the current stage before moving tot he next one.
+The management process should consider a high level of iteration and validation while developing new products.
+Before jumping from one StageStage to another, a middle gate should be applied to ensure that the production moves in the correct targeted direction.
+This is where the Stage Gate Process comes.
+At the end of the article, you will find Stage Gate Process templates that you can download for free and use in your projects.

-Stage-Gate New Product Development Process
+The Stage-Gate Process

-Stage 0: Discover
+Stage 0: Idea Generation

 Stage 1: Scoping

 The team provides a clear statement of the problem.
 In this Stage, the team tries to identify whether the idea is viable and can present a market opportunity.
 This goal can be achieved through tools such as the SWOT analysis, which helps the team evaluate the idea based on strengths, weaknesses, opportunities, and threats.

 Stage 2: Build Business Case

 Once the idea is formed and there is a clear vision of the solution, the team works to build a product definition and analysis, a business case, a project plan, and a feasibility review.
 This business case aims to convince the different teams involved in the product development and its viability.
 They can use tools such as the Business Model Canvas which provides a clear vision of the product’s market value.